Conal84/carlet/README.md

 ![User Stories](/static/docs/project_setup.ods)

 ### Strategy
-The Portfolio website will provide users with an easy to access skills and project information about the site adminstrator.
+The Carlet website will provide visitors with an easy to use search facility where they can find cars to hire in their location.

-Users will be presented with a strong hero section which will showcase skills in web design and javascript.
+Users will have the ability to upload a car to let / hire out to other site users.

-Users will also be presented with an animated skills section with eye catching progress bars.
+Users will

 Users will find projects displayed in tiles with an image of each particular webpage.
 Each tile will contain a link to another webpage with greater project detail.